shh-dlce/qmss-2016/relational_databases/04-querying.md

 SELECT
     p.LanguageCode, coalesce(t.tones, 0) AS tones
 FROM
-    (SELECT DISTINCT LanguageCode FROM phonemes) AS p LEFT OUTER JOIN
+    (SELECT DISTINCT LanguageCode FROM phonemes WHERE source != 'upsid') AS p LEFT OUTER JOIN
     tones_by_language AS t
 ON